-From outrage to indignation to requests to ignore it, reactions ran the gamut following this paper’s report on a book claiming that Christ was a Tamil Brahmin
+From outrage to indignation to requests to ignore it, reactions ran the gamut following mid-day's report on a book claiming that Jesus Christ was a Tamil Brahmin

 This newspaper's front page report yesterday about the Marathi translation of Christ Parichay, a 1946 book by Ganesh Damodar (Babarao) Savarkar that will be released on February 26, has ruffled the feathers of the community.